Trump to spend days at military hospital after COVID-19 diagnosis | Politics

 Trump to spend days at military hospital after COVID-19 diagnosis

+Trump had no public events scheduled on Saturday.
+Online video showed a small group of Trump supporters outside Walter Reed late on Friday waving Trump 2020 flags, most not wearing masks.

 Trump, 74, has a mild fever, according to a source familiar with the matter.
-White House doctor Sean P. Conley said late on Friday that Trump was doing very well, did not need supplemental oxygen, and had received a first dose of Remdesivir, an intravenous antiviral drug sold by Gilead Sciences Inc that has been shown to shorten hospital stays.
-In a tweet late on Friday, the president wrote: "Going well, I think!
-Thank you to all.
-LOVE!!!"
+White House doctor Sean P. Conley said late on Friday that Trump was doing very well, did not need supplemental oxygen, and had received the first dose of Remdesivir, an intravenous antiviral drug sold by Gilead Sciences Inc that has been shown to shorten hospital stays.
+Conley is scheduled to provide an update on Trump's condition at 11 a.m.
+(1500 GMT).

 Trump is at high risk because of his age and weight.
 He has remained in apparent good health during his time in office but is not known to exercise regularly or to follow a healthy diet.
 Conley said earlier on Friday that Trump has received an experimental treatment, Regeneron's REGN-COV2, one of several experimental COVID-19 drugs known as monoclonal antibodies, which are used for treating a wide range of illnesses.

-"Be patriotic," Biden said.
-"It's not about being a tough guy.
-It's about doing your part."
+In a Twitter post on Saturday, Biden urged Americans to don masks.
+"Don't just do it for yourself.
+Do it for the people you love."
 The Republican National Committee would choose a replacement nominee if Trump were to become incapacitated, but it is too late in most states to change the names on the ballot.
 Some 2.9 million people have already voted, according to figures compiled by University of Florida professor Michael McDonald.

 ALSO READ